Paink64/HPC-AI-Resources/Personal-Computer-DNN.md

 plt.show()
 ```
 3️⃣ **Click Run (▶) and check the output!**

+✅ Training progress visualized!
+You should now see a loss curve showing how the model's performance changes over epochs. 📈🎉

 The following graph shows the **loss (error) reduction** during training.
 The loss function helps us understand how well the Deep Neural Network (DNN) is learning over time.